SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

-title: Lab ? - Docker
+title: Lab 04 - Docker
 ---

-# Lab ? - Docker
+## Lab 04 - Docker

-### Pedagogical objectives
+#### Pedagogical objectives

 * Build your own Docker images

+* Become familiar with lightweight process supervision for Docker

-* Understand core concepts for scaling of an application in production
+* Understand core concepts for dynamic scaling of an application in production

+* Put into practice decentralized management of web server instances

+#### Instructions for the lab report

 This lab builds on a previous lab on load balancing.